'Leaf' it to nature for compost and nutrients

 Construct the compost pile in layers, starting with about 4-6 inches of well-shredded leaves followed by a layer of the nitrogen source.
 Repeat until the pile is 36-48 inches deep and covers an area of about 25 square feet.

-If you want to enclose the compost pile, you can buy specialized composting bins, but wire mesh, concrete block or treated lumber enclosures also work well, Trinklein said.
+If you want to enclose the compost pile, you can buy specialized composting bins, but wire mesh, concrete block or treated lumber enclosures also work well, Trinklein says.

 Water each layer as you add fertilizer.
-“A properly constructed compost pile should feel damp to the touch, but not wet,” he said.
+“A properly constructed compost pile should feel damp to the touch, but not wet,” he says.

 If using manure as a nitrogen source, make certain of its history.
 Some herbicides used in pastures and hayfields pass through the digestive systems of animals and remain in the manure in amounts large enough to damage sensitive species like tomato.